navin-moorthy/Pico-CTF-2017-Write-Up/cryptography/hash101/README.md

     $ nc shell2017.picoctf.com 19170

+	9661

     Welcome to Hashes 101!

 	    There are 4 Levels.
 Complete all and receive a prize!

 	    -------- LEVEL 1: Text = just 1's and 0's --------
 	    All text can be represented by numbers.
 To see how different letters translate to numbers, go to http://www.asciitable.com/

-	TO UNLOCK NEXT LEVEL, give me the ASCII representation of 0111011101101111011100100110110001100100
+	    TO UNLOCK NEXT LEVEL, give me the ASCII representation of 0111000001110110001111011100001001101100101100100

 >

-    >world
+    >worlplaid
     Correct!
 Completed level 1

 Fairly simple, level 1 just requires a binary conversion.